 Our friends at the Institute of Forest Growth and Forest Computer Sciences of Technical

-University Dresden, Germany, conduct one- or two-week intensive summer courses in
+University Dresden, Germany, conduct intensive summer courses in

 individual- and agent-based simulation modeling.
-The courses are taught in
+The courses are intended primarily for

-English at a lovely small town in the "Switzerland of Saxony" park area near Dresden.
+English at a lovely country location near Dresden.